Iftahp/yeastTLM/README.md

 The paper aims at proposing a general machine learning pipeline for telomere maintenance analysis in fission and budding yeast.
 The code and data are provided as-is and comes with no warranties.
 We tried to provide detailed documentation within the code.<br/>
-Any feedback is welcomed (or there's trouble with executing the code) - see the paper for ways to contact us.
+Any feedback is welcomed (or there are problems with executing the code) - see the paper for ways to contact us.

 ## Requirements and Installation
 The code ran and tested on Python 3.9.5+.